nxp-imx/bcu/README.md

     - Early Windows version(below 1.2.0) need install vs2017 redistribute package

  - Ubuntu 16.04 or above, 64bit
+    - Get it from the Snap Store:
+      - $ sudo snap install bcu-nxp;snap alias bcu-nxp bcu
     - Need install libftdi, libyaml-dev and openssl
       - $ sudo apt-get install libftdi1-2 libyaml-dev openssl
     - If you do not want to run BCU as root in Linux, please follow the steps below to set the rules.